handsontable/handsontable/docs/next/guides/columns/column-summary.md

 ### Throwing datatype errors

-If your table doesn't contain only numeric data, you can either skip the non-numeric entries in the calculation, throw an error, or try to parse them to `float` using the `forceNumeric` option.
-If you choose to throw the errors, you need to set the `suppressDataTypeErrors` property to `false`.
+If your table contains more data types than just numeric data, you can:
+- Either skip non-numeric values in your `columnSummary` calculations
+- Or try to force non-numeric values into numeric values, with the [`forceNumeric` option](#forcing-numeric-values)
+- Or throw an error when a non-numeric value is passed to your `columnSummary` calculations

-By default, `suppressDataTypeErrors` is set to `true`.
+To throw errors, set the `suppressDataTypeErrors` property to `false` (by default, `suppressDataTypeErrors` is set to `true`).

 ::: example #example11
 ```js